RichardBronosky/jsonresume-theme-kendall-markdown/README.md

 # jsonresume-theme-kendall

-A theme for the [JSONResume](https://github.com/jsonresume/resume-schema) schema, that relies on Bootstrap and FontAwesome, added with some personal flair.
+A theme for the [JSONResume](https://github.com/jsonresume/resume-schema) schema, that relies on Bootstrap and FontAwesome, with Markdown for additional formatting options.

 **NOTE**: This supports schema 1.0.0.
 Some things may be missing or broken if your resume.json is using the older schema.